callum-mccracken/ncsmc_python/README.md

 - Then it'll read through each channel and look for resonances.
   - it'll tell you where each one is (e.g. "6-0 column 3")
   - type of resonances = "strong": >90 degrees, "possible": > 60 degrees
-  - it'll make plots of strong resonances, and save those in `resonances` directory (created when script is run)
+  - it'll make plots of strong resonances
+    - (and save those in the `resonances` directory, created when script is run)